-The Centers for Disease Control (CDC) recommends all persons aged 13—64 get an HIV test from their doctor.
+The Centers for Disease Control (CDC) recommends all persons aged 13—64 get tested for HIV.

 Data and Research »

-Reports and disease trend data for download and use with attribution.
+Reports and disease trend data for use with attribution.